WPVI-TV: Action News of Philly

-After the 2009 death of Gary Papa, Channel 6 took eighteen months to name a replacement for the position of Sports Director.
+After the 2009 death of Gary Papa, Channel 6 took eighteen months to name a replacement for the position of sports director.
 In January 2011, Keith Russell was named as the 6 and 11 p.m. sports anchor, while Jamie Apody was named sports anchor for the 5 p.m. newscast, a position vacant since the departure of longtime 5 p.m. sports anchor Scott Palmer.
-Russell left in 2012, and was replaced by Ducis Rodgers who was officially named Sports Director.
+Russell left in 2012, and was replaced by Ducis Rodgers who was officially named sports director.
+On April 26, 2024, Apody announced via social media that she was leaving Action News after 18 years at the station despite the fact that she had not been seen on the air since October 2023, stating that her family life becoming more of a priority was the reason for her departure.

+On March 12, 2024, starting with the noon newscast, WPVI became the penultimate station in the group to debut the standardized ABC O&O graphics package.
+This retains the 1995 arrangement of "Move Closer to Your World".

 Extended newscast

 On May 26, 2011, WPVI debuted an hour-long 4 p.m. newscast to replace The Oprah Winfrey Show, which ended its 25-year syndication run one day prior; this edition was broadcast from a smaller news desk located next to the main anchor desk that only housed the anchors of that newscast and allowed the team to utilize the Big Board more frequently.
 This changed on June 26, 2017, when the entire news set was redone in a more modernized style and the smaller desk was removed, moving the anchors to the new main desk.
 The station also introduced "Mobile 6", a news vehicle used for reports during the station's early evening newscasts.
 In the spring of 2012, the station expanded its weekend 11 p.m. newscasts to one hour.
 On September 8, 2014, the station's noon newscast also expanded to one full hour as a new daytime schedule was implemented.

 On September 15, 2012, WPVI-TV took over production of MyNetworkTV affiliate WPHL-TV (channel 17)'s 10 p.m. newscast from NBC-owned WCAU (which began producing the 10 p.m. newscast in December 2005, after WPHL shut down its own in-house news department).
 The newscast, Action News at 10pm on PHL 17, respectively utilizes most of the same personalities as WPVI's weekday 5 p.m. and weekend evening newscasts with a few notable differences.
 Features anchor Alicia Vitarelli does not appear on the weeknight edition of the broadcast.
-Meteorologist Adam Joseph joins the weeknight broadcast and Brittany Boyer covers the weekend edition, while Sports Director Ducis Rogers and Jamie Apody join their respective teams.
-Additionally, weeknight anchors Sharrie Williams and Gray Hall and weekend anchors Walter Perez and Jillian Mele (who only anchors the Sunday edition with Perez) operate from the main anchor desk.
+Meteorologist Adam Joseph joins the weeknight broadcast and Brittany Boyer covers the weekend edition, while sports director Ducis Rodgers and Jason Dumas join their respective teams.
+Additionally, weeknight anchors Sharrie Williams and Gray Hall and weekend anchor Walter Perez operate from the main anchor desk.